Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Case Study: Implementing Contextual Mission with

-Figure~\ref{fig:timeline} shows the timeline of events, where the context switches from $day$ to $night$ after a minimum context time of $t_\text{context}$ time units.
-The timed automaton synchronizes after every context-switch, and the $\textit{T-Automatons}$ are active for at most $t_\text{trans}$ time units.
-At the bottom of the figure, we can see the trace of the robot $\mathcal{R}$ defined by its \textit{input-output} relationship.

-The output symbols inside \textit{boxes} are part of the trace projections for the specification $\gamma_d$ (i.e., related to the goal $\mathcal{G}{d}$), while the outputs inside \textit{circles} are those for the specification $\gamma_n$ (i.e., related to the goal $\mathcal{G}{n}$).
-Note that at time-step $3$, the robot perceives a person ($p$), and while it greets immediately ($g$), the registration ($s$) will be executed at step $11$.
-That is the next time the context $day$ is active \textit{and} the robot has finished the transition period.
+Figure~\ref{fig:timeline} shows the event timeline, where the context switches from $day$ to $night$ after a minimum of $t_{\text{context}}$ time units.
+Timed automata synchronize after each context switch, with \textit{T-Automata} active for up to $t_{\text{trans}}$ time units.
+The trace of robot $\mathcal{R}$ is defined by its input-output relationship.
+The output symbols in \textit{boxes} are part of the trace projections for the contract $\gamma_d$ (related to goal $\mathcal{G}_d$), while those in \textit{circles} are for $\gamma_n$ (related to goal $\mathcal{G}_n$).
+At step 3, the robot perceives a person $p$ and immediately greets $g$, but registration $s$ occurs at step 11, the next time $day$ context is active and the transition period has ended.